 For chainage 570 m, the results are within expected operational limits.
-The measured and calculated strain gauge values are within the historically recorded maxima.
-The calculated maximum longitudinal tensile stress is 120.1 N/mm, which is above the upper bound limit.
-However, this has been apparent since the installation of the gauges and as mentioned, is below the historical maxima.
+The calculated bending stress of 108.1 N/mm is within 1% of the 2022 bending stress of 108.7 N/mm, suggesting that the pipeline has not been subjected to any new loading regime within the past 12 months.
+The calculated maximum longitudinal tensile stress is 119.2 N/mm, which is above the upper bound limit.
+However, this has been apparent since the installation of the gauges and is below the historical maxima recorded at this location.